solidi/writing/25-be-amazing-in-your-new-engineering-role.md

 ![](images/25-01.jpeg)

 Starting a new software engineering role can be an overwhelming experience.
 The first months are a dizzying mix of meetings, development, and people.
-There are many ways to become successful.
+But there are many ways to become successful.
 Here are my top tips.

 ## Build Trust With People